borisef/mmdetection/boris/docs/custom_head_weights_and_sampler_ignore_negatives.md

-## Custom Head Weights
+## Heads Custom Weights

 ### Motivation
-In mmdetection  "Head" is a network component which outputs loss.
-Some Object Detection models have two or more heads.
-For example FasterRCNN (two-stage detector) has RPN-head and ROI-head.
+In mmdetection  "_Head_" is a network component which is connected to loss.
+Some Object Detection models have two or more _heads_.
+For example FasterRCNN (two-stage detector) has _RPN-Head_ and _ROI-Head_.

 If your training set contains different datasets, you may want to weight the loss of each dataset for each head differently.
 For example, you may want the impact of synthetic dataset on classifier loss